dotmjsc/K2450_Arb_I/readme.md

 ![](doc/Example.png)

-The example above is using this software to run pulsed load currents on an alkaline battery to compare with simulation results.
+The example above generates pulsed load currents on an alkaline battery to compare with simulation results of a corresponding model.

-The 4-wire fixture can be bought [here](https://www.aliexpress.com/item/4000606429744.html).
+The 4-wire fixture shown can be bought [here](https://www.aliexpress.com/item/4000606429744.html).

 ## How to "Install"